 2.3 Assumption of Obligations.
 In consideration of the transfer and assignment of the Assigned Capacity by ENA to Calpine pursuant hereto, Calpine shall assume all liabilities and obligations associated with the Assigned Capacity under the tariffs applicable to the Assigned Capacity which arise or accrue from and after the Commencement Date.
 Calpine shall indemnify ENA and save ENA harmless from and against all losses, costs, claims and damages (including legal fees) which ENA suffers, sustains, pays or incurs as a consequence of the failure of Calpine to pay or discharge any of such liabilities or obligations.
 Calpine agrees to satisfy any requirements of PGT and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Assigned Capacity such that PGT (i) agrees to look solely to Calpine for all obligations with respect to the Assigned Capacity and (ii) unconditionally releases ENA from all obligations for demand/reservation charges, and all other charges related to the Assigned Capacity.

 2.4 Transfer Documents.
-Between the date hereof and the Commencement Date, each Party shall execute and delivery the Transfer Documents and take all other actions required by PGT or the terms of the tariffs applicable to the Assigned Capacity in order to transfer and permanently release the Assigned Capacity from ENA to Calpine effective on the Commencement Date.
+Between the date hereof and the Commencement Date, each ENA and Calpine shall execute and delivery the Transfer Documents and take all other actions required by PGT or the terms of the tariffs applicable to the Assigned Capacity in order to transfer and permanently release the Assigned Capacity from ENA to Calpine effective on the Commencement Date.

 2.5 Capacity Release Procedures.
 ENA and Calpine shall commence the procedures and posting required to effectuate the permanent capacity release no later than ten (10) days after Calpine’s receipt of notice from ENA to proceed with the capacity release transactions specified in Section 2.1 of this Agreement.
-Calpine and ENA shall follow the procedures set forth in PGT’s Tariff, including without limitation, all bid or notice deadlines, as they are required to be met in order to transfer and permanently release the Assigned Capacity from ENA to Calpine effective on the Commencement Date.
+Calpine and ENA shall follow the procedures set forth in PGT’s tariff, including without limitation, all bid or notice deadlines, as they are required to be met in order to transfer and permanently release the Assigned Capacity from ENA to Calpine effective on the Commencement Date.

 2.6 Regulatory.
 If a Regulatory Authority rules that the transfer of the Assigned Capacity, or any portion thereof pursuant hereto, is void or of no effect because of failure to comply with the laws or regulations applicable to such assignment, the Parties agree to immediately take all actions necessary to effectuate the capacity release of the Assigned Capacity in compliance with such laws and regulations, as long as the economic basis of this Agreement to the Parties is not materially altered.
 Such actions may include, without limiting the generality of the foregoing, ENA's causing the Assigned Capacity to be reposted on the PGT electronic bulletin board and Calpine’s rebidding for the Assigned Capacity after it has been reposted.
 If a Regulatory Authority rules that the transfer of any part of the Assigned Capacity is void or of no effect and the Parties are unable to resolve the issue that gave rise to the regulatory issue raised by the Regulatory Authority, the Parties agree that the Assigned Capacity shall be reassigned to ENA and any Party may terminate this Agreement with fifteen (15) days written notice to the other Parties.